 Medical bills, surgeries, attendant care, rehabilitation therapy, as well as other necessities to care for the catastrophically injured, can add up to millions of dollars.
 While no amount of money can fully compensate an individual who suffers this type of injury, especially when one considers the financial difficulties, emotional distress, anxiety and physical pain, financial compensation for ongoing care and treatment is critical.

 After a catastrophic injury such as a traumatic brain injury, spinal cord injury, paralysis or loss of a limb, the daily tasks once taken for granted now become major ordeals.
-At Shultz & Rollins, our job is to ensure that the catastrophically injured and their family receive a full and fair settlement or verdict so they have the financial means necessary to live a dignified life under their circumstances.
+At Shultz & Rollins in Tucson, AZ, our job is to ensure that the catastrophically injured and their family receive a full and fair settlement or verdict so they have the financial means necessary to live a dignified life under their circumstances.

 The causes of catastrophic injuries are numerous.
 They can be caused by: